karmab/kcli/README.md

 - *user* Defaults to root
 - *protocol* Defaults to ssh
 - *url* can be used to specify an exotic qemu url
+- *tunnel* Defaults to False.
+Setting it to true will make kcli use tunnels for console and for ssh access.
+You want that if you only open ssh port to your hypervisor!
+- *insecure* Defaults to False.
+Setting it to true will make kcli add options when sshing to machines so that you dont get any warning or check known hosts or changed server ssh keys

 ## Available parameters for profile/plan files